Hiro-Kala: Fictional character biography

 Hiro-Kala is the twin brother of Skaar and the son of Caiera and the Hulk.
 The two are not yet born when Sakaar is devastated by the explosion of the Hulk's ship.
 Caiera uses her Old Power to protect her womb, saving Skaar and Hiro-Kala from the blast, but landing them in fire.
 Skaar survives the lava effortlessly, having been born with Hulk's physiology.
 Hiro-Kala, however, only survives by using the Old Power to protect himself.

 Hiro-Kala is enslaved shortly after his birth, but escapes into the desert.
 He encounters the priest Hiro-Amin, who has been chained to a rock.
 Hiro-Kala frees Hiro-Amin, who explains that he can obtain the Old Power by killing someone else who possesses it.
 Hiro-Kala kills Hiro-Amin and sees the Old Power manifest as a blue beam of light, but it flies away instead of going into him.
 He joins an honor guard led by Axeman Bone, who gave him the axe that he used to kill Hiro-Amin.

 Galactus later destroys Sakaar, absorbing its Old Power and satiating his hunger for an estimated 10,000 years.
 Skaar blasts Galactus with a surge of Old Power, giving him an uncontrollable hunger for the Old Power.
 Following Sakaar's destruction, Hiro-Kala leads the survivors of Sakaar to find a new planet.

 During the Sakaarans' search, Hiro-Kala lands on the planet K'ai in the Microverse, having been summoned there by Jentorra.
 Learning of his father's exploits there, Hiro-Kala attempts to conquer the planet, but ends up saving the dying world and pulling it out of the Microverse.
-Hiro-Kala then attempted to take control of K'ai's Worldmind.
+Hiro-Kala then attempts to take control of K'ai's Worldmind.
 The Worldmind, reaching into Hiro-Kala's mind, attempts to dissuade him from his path by showing him its memories of the Hulk, but is unsuccessful.
 Hiro-Kala takes control of K'ai's Worldmind, enslaves the inhabitants of K'ai, and plans to destroy Earth.

 As K'ai enters the Solar System, Hiro-Kala mentally connects with Skaar, alerting him of his coming.
 With this knowledge, Hulk gathers his allies to stop Hiro-Kala.
 Hiro-Kala reveals that he intends to make K'ai collide with Earth, destroying both planets and their Old Power.
-Skaar is seemingly killed during the battle, but is revealed to have survived and uses the Old Power to enase Hiro-Kala in stone.
+Skaar is seemingly killed during the battle, but is revealed to have survived and uses the Old Power to encase Hiro-Kala in stone.
 At the same time, the rest of "Team Hulk" sets off an explosion that knocks K'ai off course, saving Earth.
 K'ai's Worldmind takes Hiro-Kala into the planet's core to heal it.

 In Imperial (2025), Hiro-Kala is revealed to have become the leader of Sakaar En Nevo, a planet housing refugees from Sakaar.
 However, he is fatally poisoned as part of a larger conspiracy targeting galactic leaders.